STOR-i/Changepoints.jl/README.md

 ![Winston plot of simulated changepoints](/docs/example.png?raw=true "Simulated Changepoints")

 To segment the data assuming it is Normally distributed and has a constant variance of one, using a default penalty (the log of the length of the data) can be done using the @PELT macro.
-The functions plot_cpts is provided to conveniently plot the results.
+Currently, this package supports the Winston package for convenient plotting of the results.
+The Winston package must be explicity loaded to make use of this functionality.
+If the Winston package was loaded after Changepoints, then the user must run the command `Changepoints.Winston_init()` to load this functionality.

 ```
-x = @PELT data Normal(?, 1.0)
+pelt_cps, cost = @PELT data Normal(?, 1.0)
-plot_cpts(data,x[1])
+plot(data, pelt_cps)
 ```

 ![Winston plot of Changepoints detected by PELT](/docs/example_pelt.png?raw=true "Changepoints detected by PELT")